-Your search for a company logo design for your business stops right here.
-Browse tons of free logo design templates to start creating a free company logo for your brand, literally in minutes.
+Your search for a brand identity design for your business stops right here.
+Browse tons of free design templates to start creating a free company logo for your brand, literally in minutes.

-Explore free business logo designs made easy for all types of professionals and industries.
+Explore free company logos made easy for all types of professionals and industries.

 Looking for a little va-voom in your fashion logo design?
-We've got bag, apparel, shoes, hat, clothing, as well as woman and man in profile and silhouette symbols to entice your clientele.
-Click to get your logo.
+We've got handbag, apparel, shoes, hat, clothing, as well as woman and man in profile and silhouette symbols to entice your clientele.
+Click to here to get started.

 Your professional law firm deserves a professional legal logo.
-Gavel, balance, justice lady or court beams we've got the symbol to represent every legal niche: law firm, attorney, justice center etc. Pick a symbol today.
+Gavel, balance, lady justice or court house we've got the symbol to represent every legal niche: law firm, attorney, justice center etc. Pick a symbol today.

 But that is not all.
-You need a logo to communicate your brand message, vision, mission and what you offer that is of value to your audience.
+You need an identity to communicate your brand message, vision, mission and what you offer that is of value to your audience.
 Your logo thus needs to effectively communicate your brand promise, and elicit feelings of trust, confidence and reliability.

-Whether you decide to make a logo design by engaging a logo designer or use a logo maker, the basic elements are the same.
+Whether you decide to engage a logo designer or use a free logo maker, the basic elements are the same.

 First you need to understand the brand, what it needs to communicate and what industry it belongs to.
-Research competitors, market and audience thoroughly before starting to make a logo design.
+Research competitors, market and audience thoroughly before starting to make a brand icon.

-Then decide on what type of logo you want: wordmark, lettermark, iconic or monogram etc. If you decide on iconic, then select an appropriate symbol that represent your brand.
+Then decide on what type of design you want: wordmark, lettermark, iconic or monogram etc. If you decide on iconic, then select an appropriate symbol that represent your brand like flower or graph.
 If you choose to go with a wordmark or lettermark then you will have to be careful in selecting a font that is legible to communicate your brand message perfectly.